TakeLab/podium/docs/source/advanced.rst

   ...     """Lowercases the input string"""
   ...     return raw.lower()

 And we're done!
-We can now add our hook to the text field either through the :meth:`podium.Field.add_pretokenize_hook` method of the Field or through the ``pretokenize_hooks`` constructor argument.
+We can now add our hook to the text field either through the :func:`podium.Field.add_pretokenize_hook` method of the Field or through the ``pretokenize_hooks`` constructor argument.
 We will first define a post-tokenization hook which removes punctuation and then apply them both to our text Field.

 Removing punctuation as a post-tokenization hook
 ------------------------------------------------